martincartledge/martincartledge.github.io/scripting-and-programming.md

 ```

 #### Polymorphism and virtual functions

+> The process of determining which program behavior to execute depending on data types

+There are two main types of Polymorphism:

+- `Compile-time`: when the compiler determines which fucntion to call at compile-time
+- `Runtime`: when the compiler is unable to determine which function to call at compile-time; therefore, the decision is made while the program runs

 > Virtual function: a member function which is declared in the base class using the keyword `virtual` and is re-defined (overridden) by the derived class